 The trading price of our common stock has been highly volatile.
-Since our public offering in July 2004 through February 1, 2013 our stock price has fluctuated from a low of \$2.40 to a high of \$1,482.84.
+For the five year period ended February 1, 2015, our stock price has fluctuated from a low of \$1.47 to a high of \$95.40.
 The market price for our common stock will be affected by a number of factors, including:

-- the denial or delay of regulatory clearances or approvals for our products under development or receipt of regulatory approval of competing products; - our ability to accomplish clinical, regulatory and other product development milestones and to do so in accordance with our timing estimates; - changes in policies affecting third-party coverage and reimbursement in the United States and other countries; - changes in government regulations and standards affecting the medical device industry and our products; - ability of our products to achieve market success; - the performance of third-party contract manufacturers and component suppliers; - actual or anticipated variations in our results of operations or those of our competitors;

-- announcements of new products, technological innovations or product advancements by us or our competitors; - developments with respect to patents and other intellectual property rights; - sales of common stock or other securities by us or our stockholders in the future: - additions or departures of key scientific or management personnel; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - trading volume of our common stock; - changes in earnings estimates or recommendations by securities analysts, failure to obtain or maintain analyst coverage of our common stock or our failure to achieve analyst earnings estimates; - public statements by analysts or clinicians regarding their perceptions of our clinical results or the effectiveness of our products; - · decreases in market valuations of medical device companies; and - general market conditions and other factors unrelated to our operating performance or the operating performance of our competitors.
+- the denial or delay of regulatory clearances or approvals for our products under development or receipt of regulatory approval of competing products; - our ability to accomplish clinical, regulatory and other product development and commercialization milestones and to do so in accordance with our timing estimates; - changes in policies affecting third-party coverage and reimbursement in the United States and other countries; - · changes in government regulations and standards affecting the medical device industry and our products; - · ability of our products to achieve market success; - the performance of third-party contract manufacturers and component suppliers; - actual or anticipated variations in our results of operations or those of our competitors; - announcements of new products, technological innovations or product advancements by us or our competitors; - developments with respect to patents and other intellectual property rights; - sales of common stock or other securities by us or our stockholders in the future; - additions or departures of key scientific or management personnel; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - trading volume of our common stock; - changes in earnings estimates or recommendations by securities analysts, failure to obtain or maintain analyst coverage of our common stock or our failure to achieve analyst earnings estimates; - public statements by analysts or clinicians regarding their perceptions of our clinical results or the effectiveness of our products; - decreases in market valuations of medical device companies; and - general market conditions and other factors unrelated to our operating performance or the operating performance of our competitors.